clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 #.
 Reboot the system and log back in.

 #.
-Trigger a flatpak update which will download the runtime corresponding
+Trigger a flatpak update that will download the runtime corresponding
    with the new NVIDIA drivers for the flatpak apps that require it.

    .. code-block:: bash